 We started with pressed apple & dill on a squid ink cracker, two tiny bites of heaven!
 The only quirk of the evening I wasn’t sold on was the large pebble it was served on, however that didn’t take away from the delicate yet flavour-filled amuse bouche.

-Next up was the most theatrical of the courses, a Cryogenic Mojito, served simply and doused in dry ice to freeze the shards of brown sugar and mint leaves in preperation of us to grind them together in the pestle and mortar, before adding the beautiful sorbet to it, which brought to life the flavours of a mojito.
+Next up was the most theatrical of the courses, a Cryogenic Mojito, served simply and doused in dry ice to freeze the shards of brown sugar and mint leaves in preparation of us to grind them together in the pestle and mortar, before adding the beautiful sorbet to it, which brought to life the flavours of a mojito.

 It was fantastic to be able to get involved in the creation of our meal and most certainly added to the enjoyment of the evening!